 New media rights

-The ATP Tour in multiple antitrust suits brought by tournaments and players alleging conspiracies and monopolization of the market for top tier men’s professional tennis tournaments, including a precedent-setting jury verdict against the Hamburg tournament sustaining the overall structure of the Tour, which was unanimously affirmed on appeal
+The ATP World Tour in multiple antitrust suits brought by tournaments and players alleging conspiracies and monopolization of the market for top-tier men’s professional tennis tournaments.
+This includes a precedent-setting jury verdict against the Hamburg tournament sustaining the overall structure of the Tour, which was unanimously affirmed on appeal.